Oslo Bucket List: Amazing Places to Visit in Oslo, Norway

 Oslo, Norway is a picture of a happy place, and that’s a fact because the capital and the most populous city of Norway holds the second spot in the United Nation’s World’s Happiness Report in 2013.
 The criteria for the survey are life expectancy, health, freedom, and social report.

-It’s also a safe place where there’s low crime rate, low murder rate and low incarceration rate which is what tourists coming to a new place should be considering.
-Its closeness to nature, fusion food restaurants, fashion and art scene and other forms of attractions make Oslo a city which no one could resist.
+It’s also a safe place with a low crime rate, low murder rate, and low incarceration rate, which is what tourists coming to a new place should be considering.
+Its closeness to nature, fusion food restaurants, fashion and art scene, and other attractions make Oslo a city that no one could resist.

 Must-see Places and Best Things to do in Oslo

 It was formed in 1957 but only took residence in Oslo Opera House beginning in 2008.
 Oslo’s opera house features top performances where guests can hear opera libretto in other languages aside from the original one.

 The program at the opera house varies from time to time.
 The high performances plus the classical styling of the whole theater make for an affair to remember.

 Vigeland Sculpture Park

 The great works of the late Norwegian sculptor Gustav Vigeland can be found in this park.

 Around 200 of his sculptures, like The Angry Boy (Sinnataggen), The Wheel of Life (Livshjulet), and The Monolith (Monolitten), will greet visitors when they come to the park.